verosolis/homelibrary/README.md

 To create the barcode, the font IDAtomationHC39 is used.
 Can find it [here](https://www.dafont.com/es/idautomationhc39m.font)
-Logic: first letters from all the information described and number if is a repeted pattern.
+Logic: first letters from all the information described and number if is a repeated pattern.

 > Example :